intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 members of the community collaborate regarding the policies that govern the RFC Series.

-#### Participation
+#### Participation {#participation}

 All interested individuals are welcome to participate in the RSWG (subject to anti-harassment policies as described under {{coc}}).
-This includes participants in the IETF and IRTF, IAB and IESG members, individuals who use RFCs in procurement decisions, authors of RFCs and Internet-Drafts, developers of tools used to author RFCs, scholarly researchers, and so on.
-The IETF LLC Board members, staff, contractors, and the IETF Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
+This includes but is not limited to participants in the IETF and IRTF, members of the IAB and IESG, developers of software or hardware systems that implement RFCs, authors of RFCs and Internet-Drafts, developers of tools used to author or edit RFCs, individuals who use RFCs in procurement decisions, scholarly researchers, and representatives of standards development organizations other than the IETF and IRTF.
+The IETF LLC Board members, staff and contractors (especially representatives of the RFC Production Center), and the IETF Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
 Members of the RSAB are also expected to participate actively.

 #### Chairs